 LunarFest – A Celebration Like No Other!

 As a legacy event from Vancouver 2010 Cultural Olympiad, LunarFest is a celebration of Lunar New Year for all cultures and traditions.
-The event takes place across three consecutive weekends in the downtown cores of Vancouver, Courtenay, and Toronto, with exhibitions going On Tour as far as Calgary.
+The event takes place across three consecutive weekends in the downtown cores of Vancouver and Courtenay, with exhibitions going On Tour as far as Calgary.

 Regularly featuring new art inspired by old traditions, creative and engaging family activities, and the opportunity to learn about one of the most diverse celebrations around the world, LunarFest is a surefire way to blow off the winter blues and warm up with family, friends, and food!
 Be sure to keep an eye out for the friendly figurines produced to accompany each year’s Zodiac animal!